chhajedji/dwm/README.md

 Patches
 -------

+> Not a patch but just a highlight, there are 10 tags in this dwn fork rather default 9.
+10th tag is binded with "0" key.

 - [fullgaps](https://dwm.suckless.org/patches/fullgaps/) - For showing gaps in dwm 6.2.
 - [autostart](https://dwm.suckless.org/patches/autostart/) - Autostart applications after startup.
 - [systray](https://dwm.suckless.org/patches/autostart/) - Showing system tray to hold icons for applications like `nm-applet`.